teesloane/banquo/README.md

 - You want your _work / portfolio / projects_ (henceforth, "projects") page to be image-first / have thumbnails.
 - You want the option of blogging.

 Seeing that this is a bit more specialized of a theme, it does take a bit of setup to get started.
+Please note that this theme currently does not work with Ghost's new "upload theme" feature.
+You will have to manually clone the theme into your Ghost themes folder on your server.

 ## Enable Public API